zhangyaqi1989/Benchmark-for-Different-Programming-Language/README.md

 ![figure](images/fig-1.png)

-From it, we can see the speed of Julia is very impressive.
+Julia can match the performance of C, which is very impressive.
-It maybe the future of scientific computing.
+It is worth to learn.